MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/get-started.md

 ## Get started with your development enviroment of choice

 Once you've decided which development environment is right for you, we'll use the [Todo Application with Node.js and Azure Cosmo DB API for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo) for this walkthrough.

+The repository contains a complete ToDo application and includes everything you need to build, deploy, and monitor an Azure solution using React.js for the Web application, Node.js for the API, Azure Cosmos DB API for MongoDB for storage, and Azure Monitor for monitoring and logging.
 For more information including architecture diagram and the Azure resources you'll deploy, see the [README](https://github.com/azure-samples/todo-nodejs-mongo).

 ### [Bare metal](#tab/bare-metal)